RyanPoy/sweet/README.md

-> the project has been merged into `sweet`, and the update is stopped
+> the project has been merged into [sweet](https://github.com/RyanPoy/sweet), and the update is stopped
 >
 >